Crocus (mythology): Mythology

 Crocus was unhappy with his love affair with the nymph Smilax, and he was turned by the gods into a plant bearing his name, the crocus (saffron).
 Smilax is believed to have been given a similar fate and transformed into bindweed.

 In another variation of the myth, Crocus was said to be a companion of Hermes and was accidentally killed by the god in a game of discus when he unexpectedly stood up.
 As the unfortunate youth's blood dripped on the soil, the saffron flower came to be.
 The myth is similar to that of Apollo and Hyacinthus, and may indeed be a variation or modelled after it thereof.

-In his translation of Nonnos' Dionysiaca, W.H.D.
+In his translation and commentary of Nonnos' Dionysiaca, W.H.D.
 Rouse describes the tale of Crocus as being from the late Classical period and little-known.